kela/getting_cleaning_data_project/README.md

-Repo for the submission of the Getting and Cleaning Data course project
+Repository for the submission of the Getting and Cleaning Data course project

 ##Description